 Implementation of sets using BST

-- Create a template of BST
+- Craft a template for BST.

 template <typename T>